-Configure Saving Images in Reports
+3.13.5 Configure Saving Images in Reports

-When building a report, you will be able to choose to save the report images as links, thumbnails, or full frames.
+When building certain reports, you will be able to choose to save the report images as links, thumbnails, or full frames.
 It is possible to configure the image parameters.
 To do so, open the /etc/findface-security/config.py configuration file and alter the default JPEG quality and the maximum height of thumbnails and full frames, subject to your free disc space.